 Alzheimer Society of Sarnia-Lambton in partnership with Judith and Alix Art Gallery

-Sessions are offered January to June & September to December
+Sessions are offered March to December.

 The program is designed as a social outing and is available to people with dementia and their care partners.
 All sessions open with a tour of the gallery and discussion on the chosen exhibit for the day.
 Hands on activity will follow.
 This program is offered free of charge.
 Registration is required.
 To register or for more information, please contact Vanessa Barnes at 519-332-4444 ext 231 or email firstname.lastname@example.org